cal-itp/benefits/docs/getting-started/test-eligibility-server.md

 # The test eligibility server

 A basic eligibility verification server is available for testing.
+The server code is available on [GitHub](https://github.com/cal-itp/eligibility-server/), with its own set of [documentation](https://docs.calitp.org/eligibility-server/).

 ## Running locally